https://www.ku.com.au/

 30. Dendy Park South

-Right near the corner of Nepean and Dendy St, you’ll find Dendy Playground, a cool, contemporary and funky coloured playground designed especially for the younger kids.
-With fabulous large shade sails and soft white sand underfoot, it’s a great park to whip off the kids’ shoes and let them play with abandon while you have a breather.
+Right near the corner of Nepean and Dendy St, you'll find Dendy Park South, a cool, contemporary, and funky-coloured playground designed especially for younger kids.
+With large, fabulous shade sails and soft white sand underfoot, it's a great park to take off the kids' shoes and let them play with abandon while you have a breather.
+The equipment is modern and safe for tots, and the surrounding areas are suitable for barbecues and birthday parties.

 Location: Dendy St, Brighton